-How should authorities that care about match quality and diversity allocate resources when they are uncertain of the market they face?
-We propose a new class of adaptive priority mechanisms (APM) that prioritize agents as a function of both scores (reflecting match quality) and the socioeconomic characteristics of the assigned agents (reflecting diversity).
-For a single authority with separable preferences over scores and characteristics, we derive an APM that is optimal, generates a unique outcome, and depends solely on the authority's preferences.
-By contrast, the ubiquitous priority and quota mechanisms are optimal if and only if the authority is risk-neutral or extremely risk-averse over diversity, respectively.
-With many authorities, it is dominant for each of them to use the optimal APM, and each so doing implements the unique stable matching.
-Using data from Chicago Public Schools, we benchmark the gains from adopting APM and find that they may be considerable.
+How should authorities that care about match quality and diversity allocate resources when they are uncertain about the market?
+We introduce adaptive priority mechanisms (APM) that prioritize agents based on both their scores and characteristics.
+We derive an APM that is optimal and show that the ubiquitous priority and quota mechanisms are optimal if and only if the authority is risk-neutral or extremely risk-averse over diversity, respectively.
+With many authorities, each authority using the optimal APM is dominant and implements the unique stable matching.
+Using Chicago Public Schools data, we find that the gains from adopting APM may be considerable.

-^{}MIT Department of Economics, 50 Memorial Drive, Cambridge, MA 02142.
-Email: ocelebi@mit.edu
+\Stanford University Department of Economics, 579 Jane Stanford Way, Stanford, CA 94305.
+Email: ocelebi@stanford.edu